PingCAP-QE/Naglfar/README.md

 ### Request for Resources

-There are tow steps to request resources: create your k8s `Namespace` and add a `TestResouceRequest`.
+There are two steps to request resources: create your k8s `Namespace` and add a `TestResouceRequest`.

 ```yaml
 apiVersion: v1